+- SNAP survey into ED waits for mental health beds

 - Example of risk analysis

 - Generic agenda for a MH Governance meeting

 - RCEM Safer Care Toolkit

 - ECIST audit tool

-Section 10 - Strategic presence in the acute trust
+Section 12 - Strategic presence in the acute trust

 There will never be a time when liaison psychiatry is a priority for funding within a Community Mental Health Trust (CMHT).
 Therefore, the acute trust must push consistently for an appropriate and effective liaison service.
 There needs to be a liaison strategic hub within the acute trust for the following reasons: